ItsJustJarvis/DGL114-ProcessPortfolio/README.md

 YouTube is an app that I would consider "good".
 I use YouTube regularily, it is how I get my news, and updates on my hobbies and interests.
 It has come a long way since the original app on the iPhone all those years ago, though it is not without its faults.

 Being one of the first apps developed for smartphones, YouTube has had the time needed to perfect its interface.
 It provides a consistent layout (disregarding the "stories" section that EVERY app seems to insist on having these days) which makes the user experience super easy and straightforward.
 The videos are laid out in a vertical scrolling format, allowing you to browse with ease.
 It even allows you to minimize your video to continue scrolling as you watch.
-The explore tab (shown below) gives you a well presented navigation menu to select from different genres and shows you trending videos.
+The explore tab (shown above) gives you a well presented navigation menu to select from different genres and shows you trending videos.
 Additionally it gives you easy ways to produce content for your channel, and stream to other devices.

 Depending on your device and the amount of subscriptions you have, the interface can become a bit cluttered, but overall I would rate the YouTube app as "good".